Al Capp: Legacy

 Al Capp's life and career are the subjects of a new life-sized mural commemorating the 100th anniversary of his birth.
 Created by resident artist Jon P. Mooers, the mural was unveiled in downtown Amesbury on May 15, 2010.
 According to the Boston Globe (as reported on May 18, 2010), the town has renamed its amphitheater in the artist's honor, and is looking to develop an Al Capp Museum.
 Capp is also the subject of an upcoming WNET-TV American Masters documentary, The Life and Times of Al Capp, produced by his granddaughter, independent filmmaker Caitlin Manning.

 Since his death in 1979, Al Capp and his work have been the subject of more than 40 books, including three biographies.
 Underground cartoonist and Li'l Abner expert Denis Kitchen has published, co-published, edited, or otherwise served as consultant on nearly all of them.
 Kitchen is currently compiling a biographical monograph on Al Capp.

-At the San Diego Comic Con in July 2009, IDW announced the upcoming publication of Al Capp's Li'l Abner: The Complete Dailies and Color Sundays as part of their ongoing The Library of American Comics series.
+At San Diego Comic-Con in July 2009, IDW announced the upcoming publication of Al Capp's Li'l Abner: The Complete Dailies and Color Sundays as part of their ongoing The Library of American Comics series.
 The comprehensive series, a reprinting of the entire 43-year history of Li'l Abner, spanning a projected 20 volumes, began on April 7, 2010.